 Although I did in fact get a phone call.
-However anyone who was alert and security minded would have assumed the phone call was an unwanted solicitation bordering on a scam.
-In the past there have been many cases where phone companies have used some very underhanded tactics to get their competitions customers to switch providers.
+However anyone who was alert and security minded would have assumed phone call was an unwanted solicitation bordering on a scam.
+In past there have been many cases where phone companies have used some very underhanded tactics to get their competitions customers to switch providers.
 Before making any contact with Phone Power I did some research to make sure a legitimate sale had taken place.
 I of course found that Broadvox Direct residential customers had been sold to Phone Power.

-In the beginning many promises where made about how Broadvox Direct was going to offer many services others didn’t.
+In beginning many promises where made about how Broadvox Direct was going to offer many services others didn’t.
 All that of course turned out to be exactly what it was.
 To good to be true.
-But what you did get was a solid dial tone at a cheap price if you got in on the ground floor.
+But what you did get was a solid dial tone at a cheap price if you got in on ground floor.
 I was one of their earliest residential customers.
 I remained so for five years with no major complaints.
-In the early days there were some bumps but those smoothed out.
+In early days there were some bumps but those smoothed out.
 My Broadvox Direct account went live 2/24/04.

-Supposedly Broadvox Direct was a well known backbone provider for other VOIP companies when they decided to enter the residential market.
+Supposedly Broadvox Direct was a well known backbone provider for other VOIP companies when they decided to enter residential market.
 It wasn’t really all that long before they seemed to regret this decision.
-There came a point where the company no longer took on new customers.
-However it was stated that existing customers would be able to continue using the service.
+There came a point where company no longer took on new customers.
+However it was stated that existing customers would be able to continue using their service.
 Up until a few weeks ago Broadvox Direct held to that commitment.

 This is where all the drama starts.
 Honestly I’m sure I’d get some jerk to comment I created my own problem yesterday.
-However I would argue that I have troubleshot various network problems over the years.
+However I would argue that I have troubleshot various network problems over years.
 Meaning I have solved technical issues for myself and many others.
 My worry when I heard that my account was being sold to another company was that aggravation was going to be a major part of this.
 For 5 years I had only an occasional issue with my network setup.
-Having to introduce a new VOIP adapter into the mix didn’t sound fun to me.
+Having to introduce a new VOIP adapter into mix didn’t sound fun to me.
 As it turns out I was right.
-Yesterday I wasted 1/2 a day troubleshooting why the Phone Power adapter wasn’t working on my network.
+Yesterday I wasted 1/2 a day troubleshooting why Phone Power adapter wasn’t working on my network.
 I went off on a large tangent in the well known forum I mentioned above.
 One thing that aggravates me to no end is when a product or service doesn’t offer ease of use and functionality.

 What I would point out is that Broadvox Direct used Mediatrix for their hardware.
-That company has a much larger adapter & power plug.
+That company has a much larger adapter and power plug.
 But they do one thing really smart.
-On the back as you will see in the pictures I included below.
-They have the ports labeled as computer and network.
+On back as you will see in pictures.
+They have ports labeled as computer and network.
 Which is much more user friendly for the average customer.
 It’s just more logical and easier to figure out.
-The smaller Grandstream unit is much smaller which would make it harder to use those helpful labels.
+Smaller Grandstream unit would make it harder to use those helpful labels.

-Either way I was finally able to get the hardware to work when I used the WAN port.
+Either way I was finally able to get hardware to work when I used WAN port.
 At this time I can make calls but anyone calling our number are still being routed to Broadvox Direct.
 From what I’m reading this may be by design until everything fully transfers over.
-As I said in the forum post if I continue to have hardware problems our household will just become cell phone only.
+As I said in forum post if I continue to have hardware problems our household will just become cell phone only.
 I just don’t need added stress in my life.
 Believe it or not there have been some positives come about from this transition.
-Since I like to provide the good and the bad here I’ll now cover the other side of the coin.
+Since I like to provide the good and bad here I’ll now cover other side of coin.